samuelbonet/webgohugo/content/en/clientServer.md

 ### Advantages

--Facilitates integration between different systems and shares information
+- Facilitates integration between different systems and shares information

--Have a greater interaction with the user
+- Have a greater interaction with the user

--Provides the different areas of a company generate a work order where each sector
+- Provides the different areas of a company generate a work order where each sector

--Great utility
+- Great utility

 ### Disadvantages

--It requires someone with experience to operate it
+- It requires someone with experience to operate it

--Require you to go through validation processes
+- Require you to go through validation processes

--Important limitation to economic costs
+- Important limitation to economic costs

 ### Loading process